miguelgrinberg/react-flask-app/inbox/email_1.md

 ## Tips

-The tailwind.config.js contains the main default colouring styles for the website.
-Use a website like https://coolors.co/ to generate an appropriate colour code.
+The [tailwind.config.js](../tailwind.config.js)  file contains the main default colouring styles for the website.
+Use a website like [coolors](https://coolors.co) to generate an appropriate colour code.